The KURE program at The University of Alabama at Birmingham

 The Maryland PKD RTCC is funded by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 Our center focuses on the study of genetic diseases that result in polycystic kidney disease and associated complications.
 Of these disorders, Autosomal Dominant Polycystic Kidney Disease (ADPKD), is the most common and affects 1/500-1/1000 individuals regardless of race, ethnicity or country of origin.
 ADPKD is characterized by the development and growth of fluid filled cysts that eventually impair normal kidney function, resulting in end stage kidney disease in 50% of those affected.
 The disorder is caused by mutations in two genes, PKD1 and PKD2.
 Although these genes were cloned more than two decades ago, their function remains elusive.

-The Maryland PKD RTCC Summer Student Enrichment Program will support up to five students (undergraduate and graduate) who will work with a primary mentor on a research project.
+The Maryland PKD RTCC Summer Student Enrichment Program will support up to four students (undergraduate and graduate) who will work with a primary mentor on a research project.
 Our goal is to attract students to the study of kidney disease and specifically polycystic kidney disease.

 Maryland PKD Summer Research Program PDF